lily-mara/lily-mara.github.io/content/posts/images-esp32/index.md

 <div class="callout callout-success">
 	<div class="callout-inner">
-        <div class="callout-success-header">GOAL ACHIEVED!</div>
+        <div class="callout-header">GOAL ACHIEVED!</div>
-        There it is!
-We got a "Hello, world!" back from our board with just the preconfigured project!
+        <p>There it is!
+We got a "Hello, world!" back from our board with just the preconfigured project!</p>
   </div>
 </div>